What Is Su Filindeu Pasta?

 Jamie Oliver, the classically trained celebrity chef who once owned over forty Italian restaurants and learnt Italian cooking from Antonio Carluccio, had to admit defeat when he visited Paola Abraini, one of only a few women who has perfected the craft.

-The younger generation of girls and women in the town have little interest in learning a laborious technique that can take years to perfect.
-As a result of its rarity, su filindeu is included in the Ark of Taste, a list collated by Slow Food International to try and counteract the disappearance of local foods and culture.
+The younger generation of girls and women in the town has little interest in learning a laborious technique that can take years to perfect.
+Because of its rarity, su filindeu is included in the Ark of Taste, a list collated by Slow Food International to counteract the disappearance of local foods and culture.

 Thankfully, the process has been documented many times, most famously by the Italian food and drink publisher Gambero Rosso.
 They wanted to record it because there was a very real risk that this style of pasta could become extinct.